GreenmaskIO/greenmask/docs/database_subset.md

 Greenmask supports polymorphic references.
 You can define a virtual reference for a table with polymorphic references using `polymorphic_exprs` attribute.
 The `polymorphic_exprs` attribute is a list of expressions that are used to make a polymorphic reference.
-For instance we might have a table `comments` that has polymorphic reference to `posts` and `videos`.
+For instance, we might have a table `comments` that has polymorphic reference to `posts` and `videos`.
 The table comments might have `commentable_id` and `commentable_type` columns.
 The `commentable_type` column contains the type of the table that is referenced by the `commentable_id` column.
 The example of the config: